Frequently Asked Questions

 Before camp is in session, please email the Director and your email will be returned by the end of the week.

-During camp, email is checked daily around 8:30 AM and 3:30 PM.
-If you know your child will be picked up early, please use email.
+During camp, email is checked daily around 7:30 AM and 7:30 PM.
+If you know your child will be picked up early, please send a written note.

 You can call or text the Camp phone number anytime during the day.
 If, when calling by phone, your call is not answered please leave a message and your call will be returned within 24 hours.
 Text is preferred if you need to reach me during the day, such as an unscheduled early pickup.
-Make sure you identify your name and your child's name.
+Make sure you identify your name and your child's name and group.

 E-mail: director@missbettysdaycamp.org